-- 1) Select desired airport and desired instrument approach, transition, and runway as described in § 6.20.4. - Press ACTV (L2).
+- 1) Select desired airport and desired instrument approach, transition, and runway as described above. - Press ACTV (L2).
 Rotate to view procedure and select fix for compliance with ATC clearance.
-Press → (R4).
-Push to accept waypoint with no changes or press EXIT (R1). - Set minimum bugs, VOR pointers and DME bearing and distance symbology.
-See Section 3 Menu Functions and Step-By-Step Procedures for more information. - 4) After passing the FAF, MISS (L1) and ARM (L2) appear.
-Press MISS (L1) to immediately execute the missed approach procedure or press ARM (L2) to arm the missed approach procedure upon crossing the MAWPT. - 5) After passing the MAWPT and the missed approach procedure automatically sequenced, aircraft begins following the dashed magenta missed approach course lines on the MAP.
+Press → (R4), and then push to accept waypoint with no changes or press EXIT (R1).

+- Set minimum bugs, VOR pointers and DME bearing and distance symbology.
+See Section 3 Menu Functions and Step-By-Step Procedures for more information. - 4) To set published minimums, see Section 3 Menu Functions and Step-By-Step Procedures. - 5) After passing the FAF, MISS (L5) and ARM (L6) appear.
+Press MISS (L5) to immediately execute the missed approach procedure or press ARM (L6) to arm the missed approach procedure upon crossing the MAWPT. - 6) After passing the MAWPT and the missed approach procedure automatically sequenced, aircraft begins following the dashed magenta missed approach course lines on the MAP.
 NAV source automatically switched to FMS and 0.3 NM FSD.

-LNAV: The default approach type and is selected when none of the above selections are made.
+LNAV: The default approach type and is selected when one of the above selections are made.
 There are no prerequisites for selecting LNAV.
 Ensure the required OBS navigation source is selected as required for the approach type.